aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 retry logic to adapt to changes in servers and IP addresses.
-While this is typically straightforward for clustered services like Apache Kafka® and OpenSearch®, additional configurations might be necessary for services like PostgreSQL® and Redis®.
+While this is typically straightforward for clustered services like Apache Kafka® and OpenSearch®, additional configurations might be necessary for services like PostgreSQL® and Caching®.